conweller/Markovian-Tweets/Readme.md

 bin/markov <twitter-username-here>
 ```

-For you to run this with a text file as the source text, use the `-s` flag
+To run this with a text file as the source text, use the `-s` flag
 followed by the name of the file you're using:
 ```sh
 bin/markov -s <input text file name>